pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 :newterm:`conventional mode`.

-If you do happen to have a VR headset, you can set it up as explained in the :ref:`Quickstart <qs-vr>`.
-There are two ways to use it with the application:
+If you do happen to have a VR headset, you can set it up as explained in the :doc:`VR Setup guide <../VRSetup>`.
+There are two ways to use it with the
+application:

  - :newterm:`VR mode` refers to using the VR system with the headset on and controllers in your hand.